BlendedSiteGenerator/Blended/README.md

 Once you have a theme, run `blended setup-theme <theme_name>` to configure your website to use it.

+## Importing from WordPress

+Blended has built-in tools to help you import your WordPress posts.
+Note that the tool only supports posts at this time.
+To do so, in WordPress export just your posts.
+Then, download the file to the root of your Blended blog.
+Let's call the file `export.xml`.
+Finally, on the command line, run `blended import-wp export.xml` and the posts should be created.

 ## Building your website

 To build, simply run the `blended build` command.